gethryn/doubleL/README.md

 * `git pull` to pull doen the latest from the server.

+> If you get an error that the information on your machine is newer than server local copy, just run `git push` to send your changes to the server, and then run `git pull` again.
+You don't need to worry about one overwriting the other.
+Git will merge the changes as long as we haven't bioth changed the same part of a file.

 ### What directory am I in?
 Get me home!
 * Enter the command `pwd` (print working directory) to tell you where you are.